BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 #### Limitations

 There are a few limitations when using instanced bodies in this way.
 Currently, it is not supported to have different scales on each thin instance's matrix.
-It is also not supported to have transformations at the mesh level, i.e, the instanced mesh's position, rotation and scale values have to be their default ones.
+It is also not supported to have transformations at the mesh level, i.e, the instanced mesh's position, rotation and scale values have to be the default.

 ## Shape